ABET Computer Science

 - Graduates will meet the expectations of employers of computer scientists

-- Qualified graduates will pursue advanced study, if they so desire
+- Graduates will be well prepared to pursue advanced study if they so desire

 CS Student Outcomes